top of page

 Sugar-free Frozen Yoghurt Bark Recipe | Eat Nourish Glow

 Bowls and tastebuds ready?
-I promise you once you taste this Banana Kiwi Breakfast Bowl, you'll be as hooked as I am!
+I promise you once you taste this High Protein, Banana Kiwi Breakfast Bowl Recipe, you'll be as hooked as I am!
 It makes such a quick brekkie, a deliciously sweet dessert on a hot summer's day, or in smaller portions, a great high-protein afternoon snack, and one you can happily enjoy guilt-free.
 You only need a few minutes to prepare it, and it is super nourishing.
 Let's make it together...

 Banana Kiwi Protein Breakfast Bowl